aiHelpmate/Bilingual-Sentiment-Analysis/README.md

 ## Results

-The machine translation model achieves high accuracy in translating text between English and Chinese.
-The sentiment analysis model achieves an accuracy of approximately 68% on the validation set, with precision, recall, and F1 scores indicating robust performance across all sentiment categories.
+The machine translation model achieved high accuracy in English Chinese text translation, while only 68% accuracy was achieved in the sentiment analysis model, mainly because it is difficult to find suitable content for the \textbf{five sentiment analysis data}.
+When only conducting positive and negative sentiment analysis, the accuracy can reach around 90%.

 ### Example Output